Armenia–European Union relations

 Armenia and the European Union have maintained positive relations over the years.
 Both parties are connected through the Comprehensive and Enhanced Partnership Agreement (CEPA), which was signed in 2017.
-Armenian former Foreign Minister Eduard Nalbandyan expressed confidence that the new partnership agreement would "open a new page" in EU-Armenia relations.
-While, the former High Representative of the Union for Foreign Affairs and Security Policy, Federica Mogherini concluded in June 2019, that Armenia-EU relations are on an “excellent” level.
+Former Armenian foreign minister Eduard Nalbandyan expressed confidence that the new partnership agreement would "open a new page" in EU–Armenia relations.
+Meanwhile, the former High Representative of the Union for Foreign Affairs and Security Policy, Federica Mogherini concluded in June 2019, that Armenia–EU relations are on an "excellent" level.
+Should either Georgia or Turkey, who are candidates for EU membership, accede to the EU, Armenia will border the European Union.

+In 2024, Armenian foreign minister Ararat Mirzoyan stated that Armenia would potentially apply for EU membership in the future, while in March 2024, the European Parliament passed a resolution confirming Armenia meets Article 49 requirements and may apply for EU membership.
+A petition calling for a referendum on whether Armenia should apply for membership of the EU, which was supported by Prime Minister Nikol Pashinyan, succeeded in reaching the 50,000 signatures required in order to be submitted for a vote in the National Assembly.
+On 12 February 2025, Armenia's parliament approved a bill officially endorsing Armenia's EU accession.

+On 4 April 2025, Armenian President Vahagn Khachaturyan signed and approved the bill on the process of Armenia's accession to the EU.

 Armenia-EU relations

 The Partnership and Cooperation Agreement (PCA) (signed in 1996 and in force until February 2021) served as the legal framework for EU-Armenia bilateral relations.
-Since 2004, Armenia and the other South Caucasus states have been part of the European Neighbourhood Policy (ENP).
+Since 2004, Armenia and the other South Caucasus states have been part of the EU's European Neighbourhood Policy (ENP).
 An ENP Action Plan for Armenia was published on 2 March 2005, "highlighting areas in which bilateral cooperation could feasibly and valuably be strengthened."
 The plan sets "jointly defined priorities in selected areas for the next five years."
 In November 2005, formal consultations on the Action Plan was opened in Yerevan.
 However, most scholars and commentators have criticized the effectiveness of the ENP in facilitating reform objectives outlined in the Action Plan, especially in relation to democracy, corruption and civil society engagement.
 Regardless, on 12 January 2002, the European Parliament noted that Armenia and Georgia may enter the EU in the future, as both countries are considered European.
 Armenia entered the EU's Eastern Partnership in 2009.
 Armenia is additionally a member state of the Euronest Parliamentary Assembly, Council of Europe, European Political Community, Assembly of European Regions, Organization for Security and Co-operation in Europe, and takes part in various other European programs and treaties such as the European Cultural Convention, European Higher Education Area and the European Court of Human Rights, among others.
+Armenia also maintains working arrangements with CEPOL, Europol, and Frontex.